reiths/ros_spinnaker_interface/README.md

 I highly recommend using a virtual python environment.
 Make sure rospy and all other python packages are linked correctly.

+# Notes
+This is work in progress, please tell me if any errors occur.

+Possible improvements could be manual timesteps in the base spike source / sink, like in spinnaker.
+A more flexible way to change the ros message type would also be nice.
+The biggest problem here is the hardcoding of the message data field.

 # Documentation
 ## Interface